Code-Institute-Submissions/milestone-project-95/README.md

  I used Montserrat for the headings and Roboto for the body as I beleive this looked professional and was clear and easy to read.

 #### **Icons**
-I used Font Awesome icons for my social media links and for my download icon as it gives a intuitive way for users to access the sites social media.
+I used Font Awesome icons for my social media links as it gives a intuitive way for users to access the sites social media.
 I also used Font Awesome icons to make my drop down and mute buttons more intuitive to users.

 #### **Colors**